Bayesian Nonparametric Estimation of Milky Way Model Parameters Using a New Matrix-Variate Gaussian Process Based Method: Introduction

-The method of science is typified by attempts at learning the unknown model parameter vector, given observed data.
-The data is expressed as a function of the sought model parameter vector $\bS$ where this functional relationship between data and the unknown value of $\bS$ is not necessarily known.
-This unknown function can be trained using available ``training data'' and subsequently inverted to provide an estimate for the unknown value of $\bS$ at which the measured data, i.e. test data, is realised, where such test data is contrasted with ``training data'', by which we imply data generated at chosen values of $\bS$ (for example, via simulations or obtained as archival data).
+The above inverse problem is then an example application of the method of science that is typified by attempts at learning the unknown model parameter vector given observed data, where the causal relationship between the observable and the model parameter vector $\bS$, is not necessarily known.
+This unknown relationship or function, can itself be learnt using available ``training data''.
+Once this function is learnt, it can in principle be inverted to predict the unknown value of $\bS$ at which the measured data--i.e. ``test data''--is realised.
+Such test data is contrasted with ``training data'', which is data generated at known or chosen values of $\bS$ (for example, via simulations or obtained as archival data).

-The learning of a high-dimensional function from available training data, using standard nonparametric methods (such as spline fitting or wavelet based learning)--either in the Bayesian or classical approach--is expected to be unsatisfactory for various reasons.
-The most acute of these is that modelling high-dimensional functions using splines/wavelets require restrictive assumptions and in particular, may fail to adequately take into account the correlation structure between the component functions.
-Using splines/wavelets in high dimensions leads to an increase in the complexity of the task of learning the unknown function from the data, and in particular of inverting it to achieve the sought value of $\bS$ that supports the real data.
-Furthermore, the classical approach has been criticised on the ground that it ignores parameter uncertainty, in that the approach provides only a point estimate of the set of model parameters.
-Such a worry can however be addressed in a Bayesian framework.
-An added advantage of the Bayesian approach is that priors on the unknown parameters can bring in extra information into the model.
-Thus, in principle, a training data set of comparatively smaller size than that required in the classical approach, will be adequate in the Bayesian paradigm.
+The learning of a high-dimensional function from available training data, using standard nonparametric methods (such as spline fitting or wavelet based learning) is expected to be unsatisfactory since modelling high-dimensional functions using splines/wavelets may fail to adequately take into account the correlation structure between the component functions.
+Also, the complexity of the computational task of learning the unknown function from the data--and in particular of inverting it--only increases with dimensionality.
+Furthermore, the additional worry in the classical approach is that parameter uncertainty is ignored, though the same can be addressed in a Bayesian framework.
+An added advantage of the Bayesian approach is that priors on the unknown parameters can bring in extra information into the model, allowing for a training data set of comparatively smaller size (than that required in the classical approach), to be adequate.